-Tobyhanna Army Depot (TYAD): TYAD provides world-class logistics support for C5ISR systems for the DOD.
+Tobyhanna Army Depot (TYAD): TYAD provides world-class logistics support for C5ISR systems for the Department of Defense.
 Capabilities include sustainment, overhaul and repair, fabrication and manufacturing, engineering design and development, software depot maintenance, technology insertion and modification, and global support for the warfighter.

 U.S. Army Information Systems Engineering Command (USAISEC): USAISEC provides systems engineering, installation, integration, implementation and evaluation support for communications and IT systems in support of the warfighter.
-USAISEC supports the PEO for enterprise information systems in upgrading IT infrastructure at every Army post, camp and station; upgrading command centers, and modernizing the IT infrastructure throughout the Army.
+USAISEC supports the Program Executive Office for Enterprise Information Systems in upgrading IT infrastructure at every Army post, camp and station; upgrading command centers, and modernizing the IT infrastructure throughout the Army.